antbertrand/implant-reco/step1_chip_detection/README.md

 ### 1. Dataset preparation

 #### Images
 The dataset we will use are the raw images (out of the camera).
-The way to download it is described previously.
+The way to download it is described previously. <br />
+We will then resize them to (450, 300), which saves the ratio.
 In order to use the same commands that will be used later, you should place the 3 splits of the dataset, in *ds_step1_chip_detector* in their corresponding folder, *img_train* / *img_val* / *img_test*.
 <br />